-This alternative entails demolition and removal of the concrete spillway to the full vertical extent and, pending favorable results of impounded sediment analysis, passive release of the impounded sediment.
+This alternative entails demolition and removal of the concrete spillway to the full vertical extent and passive release of the impounded sediment.
 The abutments attached to the valley wall on river left and the building foundations on river right may be left in place pending observations from a more detailed site investigation.